nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

    - The `NetworkX documentation
      <https://networkx.org/documentation/stable/reference/classes/graph.html#networkx.Graph>`__
-     for a list of graph methods inherited by a :class:`~networkx_temporal.TemporalGraph`.
+     for a list of graph methods inherited by a :class:`~networkx_temporal.graph.TemporalGraph`.